vazryag/piecutter-cli/README.md

     $ piecutter new project --name diamonds-prices-regression

-In the example above we're create a new project called `diamonds-prices-regression` with the following structure:
+In the example above we've created a new project called `diamonds-prices-regression` with the following structure:

     ------------
         ├── Makefile              -> The Makefile of your project.